globaltree/slac-in-the-box/README.md

 Therefore, the reason why Lisp is still around after 60 years, is because programmers like it!
 I like it.
 I find it to be the programming langauge with the least eco-political attachments, and the perfect langauge in which to develop humanitarian software.

-This slac-in-the box repository is where I share Common Lisp that Slacks!
+This is where I share Common Lisp that Slacks!